DBrianKimmel/PyHouse/Project/src/Modules/Core/Mqtt/_Docs/Design.md

 The API is setup from the computer module.
 It initialized as the first thing in the computer setup so it can be called to post and decode messages early on.

+## Message

+Mqtt messages consist of a Topic and a Payload.

 ### Topic

-1. The topics all start out with pyhouse
+1. The topics all start out with "pyhouse".

-==>pyhouse
+==> pyhouse/

-1. The next section is the house name.
+2. The next section is the house name.
 House names must be unique within the realm that the broker and backup brokers serve.
-House names may include spaces
+House names may include spacesand should be capitalized such as "ManorHouse".

-==>pyhouse/housename
+==> pyhouse/ManorHouse/

+3. The next section is the message type.

+==> pyhouse/ManorHouse/type/

+Types:
+- computer
+- house

-The next section is the message category.
+4. The next section is the message category and possibly subcategories.

-==>pyhouse/housename/category
+==> pyhouse/ManorHouse/type/category/

 Categories:
-- computer
 - entertainment
 - hvac
 - irrigation